 Enabling persistent storage

-If you want your data to be preserved in the event of a restart, configure persistent storage for Kafka and ZooKeeper in your Event Streams installation.
+If you want your data to be preserved in the event of a restart, configure persistent storage for Kafka brokers and Kafka controllers in your Event Streams installation.

 Note: Ensure you have sufficient disk space for persistent storage.